satellite-image-deep-learning/techniques/README.md

 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.
 * [Alturos.ImageAnnotation](https://github.com/AlturosDestinations/Alturos.ImageAnnotation) is a collaborative tool for labeling image data on S3 for yolo
 * [rectlabel](https://rectlabel.com/) is a desktop app for MacOS to label images for bounding box object detection and segmentation
+* [pigeonXT](https://github.com/dennisbakhuis/pigeonXT) can be used to create custom image classification annotators within Jupyter notebooks

 # Movers and shakers on Github
 * [Adam Van Etten](https://github.com/avanetten) is doing interesting things in object detection and segmentation